AmirAtPerfecto/LiveRadioSongMatching/README.md

 Please ensure to add to the environment variables:
 PERFECTO_CLOUD (ex.: demo.perfectomobile.com)

+PERFECTO_CLOUD_SECURITY_TOKEN

+Please note: after 10.3 the following are not used:
 PERFECTO_CLOUD_USERNAME

 PERFECTO_CLOUD_PASSWORD

 ACR_Access_Key: Key to ACRCloud, get it at https://www.acrcloud.com, follow this guide: https://www.acrcloud.com/docs/tutorials/identify-music-by-sound/